StepTo Research · Published July 2026 · By Igor Gazivoda, Co-founder & CEO

-Rates, talent pool, and market data on Serbia's software industry — compiled from public statistics, industry bodies, and StepTo's own engagement data as a Belgrade-based engineering firm operating since 2014.
+The state of Serbia's software development industry in 2026, rates, talent pool, and market data, compiled from public statistics, industry bodies, and StepTo's own engagement data as a Belgrade-based engineering firm operating since 2014.

 Typical hourly agency rates for Serbian software engineers, in USD.